Consensys/besu-sample-networks/privacy/README.md

 }
 ```

-### Acquire the Information About the Private Transaction
+### Getting the Transaction Receipt
-`./get_value.sh` gets the information about the private transaction,
+`./get_receipt.sh` gets the information about the private transaction,
 after the transaction was mined.
 Receipts for pending transactions the
 contract address are not available.